abhineetz/dev-productivity/jvmtuning.md

 >>3.
 Tiered Compilation:- For long lived apps, tiered compilation approach could be used.
 The application first starts up and executes the bytecode in interpreted mode.
 After a few runs C1 compiler identifies and compiles hot methods.
 As the methods become more hotter, they can then be compied with C2 compiler.
 Java 8 by default uses tiered compilation.
 >>>
 >>>Tiered compiliation levels are:-
->>>Level 0 – interpreted code.
+>>>1.
+Level 0 – interpreted code.
->>>Level 1 – C1 compiled code with no profiling
+>>>2.
+Level 1 – C1 compiled code with no profiling
->>>Level 2 – C1 compiled code with light profiling
+>>>3.
+Level 2 – C1 compiled code with light profiling
->>>Level 3 – C1 compiled code with full profiling
+>>>4.
+Level 3 – C1 compiled code with full profiling
->>>Level 4 – C2 compiled code (uses profile data from the previous steps)
+>>>5.
+Level 4 – C2 compiled code (uses profile data from the previous steps)

->#### Hotspot method are determined using below two parameters:-
+#### Hotspot method are identified using the algorithm based on below two parameters:-
->1.
-Invocation counter:- number of times method has been invoked.
+1. Invocation counter:- number of times method has been invoked.
->2.
-Backedge counter:- number of times any loops in a method have branched back.
+2. Backedge counter:- number of times any loops in a method have branched back.
 Branch back means either a loop completed execution or it was cut short using a continue statement.

 #### JVM JIT compiler tuning flags
 1. C1 compiler:- -XX:TieredStopAtLevel=1